Murphy Says: 'They Deserve Special Place In Hell,' FBI Agents Raid 2nd Lakewood Warehouse

-For the second time in two days, FBI agents and other law enforcement officers raided a Lakewood business, walking away with truckloads of personal protective equipment.
+For the second time in two days, FBI agents and other law enforcement officers raided a Lakewood warehouse, leaving with truckloads of personal protective equipment.

 More protective gear -- including masks critically needed during the coronavirus outbreak -- were hoarded by a local business, according to several media outlets.